Health and Regulatory Inspectors

 No written examination is required for agricultural commodity graders and quarantine inspectors, but they need experience and education in agricultural science.

-Additional certification can be obtained from various professional organizations, such as the American Board of Industrial Hygiene (ABIH).
-ABIH offers the certified industrial hygienist designation for occupational and health safety inspectors.
+Additional certification can be obtained from various professional organizations, such as the Board for Global EHS Credentialing.
+The board offers the certified industrial hygienist designation for occupational and health safety inspectors.
+The American Public Works Association offers the certified public infrastructure inspector credential and other credentials.
 The Board of Certified Safety Professionals also provides several certification credentials.

 Other Requirements

 Requirements vary with each position.
-Postal inspector positions, for example, require candidates to pass a background check and a drug test, meet certain health requirements, possess a valid driver's license, and be a citizen of the United States between the ages of 21 and 36 years of age.
+Postal inspector positions, for example, require candidates to pass a background check and a drug test, meet certain health requirements, have a four-year degree from an accredited college or university, possess a valid drivers license, and be between the ages of 21 and 36 years of age.

 Experience, Skills, and Personality Traits